 I always thought I was free.
-Not only was I descended from independent pioneer forebears, but I had also come to understand (I thought) the concept of grace.
-It was comforting to think that, even though there was compromise in my life, God would always forgive me because He is gracious and kind.
-I might displease Him, but in the end, grace would trump disobedience and I would waltz into heaven.
+I thought I understood the concept of grace.
+It was comforting to think that, even though there was compromise in my life, God would always forgive me because he is gracious and kind.
+I might displease him, but in the end, grace would trump disobedience and I would waltz into heaven.

 In John 8:34, Jesus told the Jews, “Everyone who practices sin is a slave to sin.”
 They too thought they were free.
 They had “never been enslaved to anyone” (v.
 33).